 Sports writer Jim Murray once said, “Baseball’s appeal is decimal points.
 No other sport relies as totally on continuity, statistics, orderliness of these.
 Baseball fans pay more attention to numbers than CPAs.”
 What makes these decimal points so interesting is all the different ways for fans to analyze and understand them.

 1,627 players recorded at least one statistic in the 2017 season.
 Jose Altuve led the MLB with a .346 batting average.
 Altuve actually recorded 9 fewer hits than Rockies outfielder Charlie Blackmon however.
-29 players also actually had a higher batting average than Altuve, including 8 players with a perfect 1.000 batting average, but since they failed to qualify for recognition according to the MLB’s requirement of a minimum of 3.1 plate appearances per game.
+29 players also actually had a higher batting average than Altuve, including 8 players with a perfect 1.000 batting average, but they failed to qualify for recognition according to the MLB’s award requirement of a minimum average of 3.1 plate appearances per game (so at least 503 PA throughout the season).
 Of the 8 perfect players, only one was a position player (Eric Kratz), and ironically he’s also the only one of the 8 who has more than one at bat (don’t jump to conclusions – he only had 2).
 Each and every stat can be understood in different ways to fit a different argument.
 With this in mind, I tried to take biased opinions and explain them with unbiased data.

 Did middle-aged players have higher offensive WARs than younger and older players?
 Courtesy of the Boston Globe, one can visually see that of all elite players from 1984 to 2014 (elite defined as players with a WAR greater than 2.0 for that season), middle aged players are in their prime and the most valuable to their team.